-- 58A.
-(1) The Head of Department has the right to compile or inspect an inventory of all the assets of a public school. - (2) No person may dispose of any assets owned by a public school to another person or body without the written approval of the Member of the Executive Council. - (3) Despite subsection (2), the Member of the Executive Council may- - (a) determine that certain categories of assets below a certain value may be alienated without his or her written approval; and - (b) determine and publish the value contemplated in paragraph (a) by notice in the Provincial Gazette. - (4) The assets of a public school may not be attached as a result of any legal action taken against the school.".
+58A.
+(1) The Head of Department has the right to compile or inspect an inventory of all the assets of a public school.

+(2) No person may alienate any assets owned by a public school to another person or body without the written approval of the Member of the Executive Council.

+- (3) Despite subsection (2), the Member of the Executive Council may-(a) determine that certain categories of assets below a certain value may - be alienated without his or her written approval; and(b) determine and publish the value contemplated in paragraph (a) by - (b) determine and publish the value contemplated in paragraph (a) by notice in the Provincial Gazette.

+(4) The assets of a public school may not be attached as a result of any legal action taken against the school.".